alinush/6.824-lecture-notes/l03-fault-tolerance.md

    + program counter

 ### Big questions
- - What state to replicate?
+ - What _state_ to replicate?
+   + _Example:_ Remus replicates all of RAM and the CPU state
  - How does replica get state?
- - When to cut over to backup?
+ - When to _cut over_ to backup?
+   + Is primary really down or is just the network down?
  - Are anomalies visible at cut-over?
+   + What will clients see?
  - How to repair / re-integrate?
+   + How to get a new backup?

 ### Two main approaches:
  1. **State transfer**
     + "Primary" replica executes the service
     + Primary sends [new] state to backups
+    + _Example:_ Remus
  2. **Replicated state machine**
-    + All replicas execute all operations
+    + All replicas (primary and backup) execute all operations
     + If same start state &
       same operations &
       same order &
       deterministic &
       _then_ `=>` same end state
+    + _Ops_ are transferred and not the state

 ### _State transfer_ is simpler
  - But state may be large, slow to transfer